 2. Be honest about the cause behind repeating

 Did you fall into some bad habits the first time round?
 Perhaps you just flat out didn’t understand a lot of the content and needed some extra help.
 Don’t make the same mistakes.
 Be honest about the cause behind needing to repeat, and address it.

 Make a plan and get across the support services available to you to prevent you from falling into the same situation.
 Reach out for help, which brings us to the next point…

 Sometimes life gets in the way.
 It happens.
 There’s support available.
 Access the University’s free counselling service, and chat to someone about strategies you can implement this semester.

-Make sure your work schedule is realistic – if you need to cut back on a few shifts to achieve success at Uni, do it.
-If you’re struggling find the motivation to get to Uni, layout a plan to make it happen and commit to it.
+Make sure your work schedule is realistic – if you need to say no to a few people to achieve success at Uni, do it.
+If you’re struggling find the motivation to get to your Uni work, lay out a plan to make it happen and commit to it.

 4. Set up a study group to stay motivated

-Get to know other people in your class who might be interested in setting up a study group.
-Organise a time and a place to physically meet on campus each week to study together.
+Get to know other people in your class who might be interested in setting up an online study group.
+Organise a regular time to Zoom or meet in Microsoft Teams to study together.
 Once you’ve committed to a time, stick to it.
 Hold each other accountable.
 Use one other as a sounding board for your questions, and explain your answers to each other too.
 This will help you to better understand the content.

 5. Check in regularly

 Your subject coordinator and tutor will likely know this is your second attempt at your subject, and they’ll want to support you as much as they can to make sure this time is a success.
 Make a time to meet with them via Zoom in the first few weeks and take along any questions you may have about the subject and its requirements.
 They’ll be able to share advice and point you in the direction of relevant support services.
 Check back in with them repeatedly as you go.